b-lukaszuk/BS_wJ_eng/contents/about.md

 [my previous open access book](https://b-lukaszuk.github.io/RJ_BS_eng/).
-I'll do this not not because it is the best book in the world (which it is), but because of the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (I'm going to apply similar writing conventions without delving too much into the previously mentioned topics).
+I'll do this not not because it is the best book in the world (which it is), but because of the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (I'm going to apply similar conventions without delving too much into the previously mentioned topics).

 For instance, just like in the previous book, here I will use the [assert](https://docs.julialang.org/en/v1/base/base/#Base.@assert) macro to